mohlcyber/MISP-TIE/README.md

 This Integration adds automated containment / response capabilities to the MISP platform with McAfee Threat Intelligence Exchange (TIE).

 Based on tagging a script will extract suspicious MD5 hashes from a threat event and will automatically set the external or enterprise reputation in the McAfee TIE database.
-This effectiley updates all McAfee managed Endpoints.
+This effectively updates all McAfee managed Endpoints.
 The MISP tag will get automatically removed after the successfull reputation update.

    <img width="802" alt="Screenshot 2019-10-30 at 18 06 08" src="https://user-images.githubusercontent.com/25227268/67881016-06148e80-fb40-11e9-9cad-54253e965e14.png">